On the extendability of projective varieties: a survey: Extendability of canonical curves, K3 surfaces and Fano threefolds

 \begin{itemize} \item[(i)] If $g=11$ or $g \ge 13$, then there is no prime Fano threefold of genus $g$; \item[(ii)] If $6 \le g \le 10$ or $g=12$, then $\mathcal V_g$ is irreducible and the examples of Fano and Iskovskih fill out all of $\mathcal V_g$. \end{itemize} \end{thm}

-Concerning the last statement, the meaning is that just the knowledge of an example for every $g$ allows to conclude that they fill out the Hilbert scheme.
+Concerning the last statement, the meaning is that just the knowledge of an example for every $g$ allows concluding that they fill out the Hilbert scheme.
 The main idea behind (ii) (and also behind Theorem \ref{mukvar} below) being that a prime Fano threefold is projectively Cohen-Macaulay, hence (see \cite[page 46]{p}) flatly degenerates to the cone over its hyperplane section $S$.
-Now knowledge of the cohomology of the normal bundle of $S$ allows to prove that this cone is a smooth point of the Hilbert scheme.
+Now knowledge of the cohomology of the normal bundle of $S$ allows proving that this cone is a smooth point of the Hilbert scheme.
 Then to obtain irreducibility one uses the fact that such K3 surfaces $S$ are general in $\H_g$.

 Another important observation in \cite[Table 2]{clm1} is that, if $6 \le g \le 10$ or $g=12$, and $C$ is a general hyperplane section of a general $K3$ surface of genus $g$, then ${\rm cork} \Phi_{\omega_C} > 1$, thus suggesting that the curve might be precisely (${\rm cork} \Phi_{\omega_C}$)-extendable.